User Guide

 If the assessed fleet vehicle does not report trip data for 12 calendar months, then the EVSA will replay trips from other months to cover the entire year.
 The months that have trip data filled from trips occurring in other months are labeled as Assumed Data on the chart.

-The accompanying Monthly on-route charging events chart tracks the number of times the recommended EV would need to charge on-route before being able to return to a charge-capable location.
+The accompanying Monthly en-route charging events chart tracks the number of times the recommended EV would need to charge en-route before being able to return to a charge-capable location.

-✱ NOTE: By default, an EV is considered the best fit when the no on-route charging events are required in any calendar month.
-The user may change this behavior by specifying the number of acceptable on-route charging events per month using the Allow On-route Charging setting under Best Fit Preferences.
+✱ NOTE: By default, an EV is considered the best fit when the no en-route charging events are required in any calendar month.
+The user may change this behavior by specifying the number of acceptable en-route charging events per month using the En-route charging setting under Preferences.

-The table under Vehicles without Suitable EV Recommendations lists all the vehicles that do not have a suitable EV recommendation, if the following conditions are true:
+The table under Fleet vehicles without EV fit lists all the vehicles that do not have a suitable EV recommendation, if the following conditions are true:

-1. The EV cannot fulfill the daily driving range requirements — compared with the EV range in extreme conditions.
+1. The EV cannot fulfill the daily driving range requirements — compared with the EV range under local monthly conditions.

-2. The EV does not have lifetime savings that are greater than an equivalent non-EV.
+2. The EV does not have lifetime savings that are within a predefined limit compared to an equivalent non-EV.

-With the Prefer BEV option, the EV Suitability Assessment recommends a BEV over a PHEV.
-This occurs when both options result in positive lifetime cost saving, even if the BEV option has lower lifetime cost savings compared to the PHEV.
+With the Prioritize BEV over PHEV option, the EV Suitability Assessment recommends a BEV over a PHEV when both options result in positive lifetime cost saving, even if the BEV option has lower lifetime cost savings compared to the PHEV.

 EV Premium